 My love for the sounds of the classical guitar grew from the artistry of Julian Bream.
-The impressive tonal range and emotional force he conveys inspired me to pick up the classical guitar soon after finishing high school in Cincinnati.
+The impressive tonal range and emotional force he conveys inspired me to pick up the classical guitar soon after finishing high school in the USA.
 I began by working my way through Fredrick Noad’s Solo Guitar Playing and have been a dedicated player ever since.

 I’ve always enjoyed working with my hands, and been captivated with sound, through both music and languages.
-Thus building my own guitar seemed a natural ideal.
-So in 2005, in the French village of Villemagne-l’Argentière I apprenticed with Thomas Knatt and found the art of lutherie.
+Thus building my own guitar seemed a natural idea.
+So in 2005, in the French village of Villemagne-l’Argentière I apprenticed with Thomas Knatt and discovered the art of lutherie.
 With Thomas’s help, I became aware of the guitar’s apparent simplicity: in essence a box built around a hole with strings stretched across it.
 However, at the same time I saw the tenacious attention to “details, details, details” necessary to craft a truly fine instrument.

 I am now based in Toronto, Ontario – a city with a strong community of musical instrument builders.
 It has been a pleasure to learn more about wood from those who manage and process it, and to share insights with other luthiers.
 Extensive consultations with Jeffrey Elliott and Cyndy Burton have been a great source of inspiration, motivation, and knowledge.
-Talking with these experienced luthiers about wood selection, building techniques and French polishing has been fundamental in my pursuit of this this vast, ever-evolving craft.
+Talking with these experienced luthiers about wood selection, building techniques and French polishing has been fundamental in my pursuit of this vast, ever-evolving craft.